Pickle Rick: Reception

 The animation of Pickle Rick and his storyline received acclaim.
 Matar believed that the animation was "easily the coolest aspect" of the episode.
 Shepherd found a pickle to be "the ideal food that's both hilarious and very, very Rick".
 Scott Russell of Paste reviewed that the "batshit fight scenes" were the best part of the episode, with Blumenfeld also enjoying the "beautiful, free-flowing sequences of mass murder".
+Xavier Hume-Ashman commented that the episode "carries a creative aura, blending its outrageous premise with sharp storytelling."
 Handlen praised the pacing, saying that the episode "doesn't belabor the point".
 Greene highlighted the attention to detail, such as the "sound design of Pickle Rick's mustard salve soothing his laser burns", which gave "a strange amount of credence to a crazy premise".

 Danny Trejo received praise in his role as Jaguar.
 Blumenfeld said that he "shines" in the role and Schedeen wrote that the episode "made great use" of him.
 Shepherd called him a highlight of the episode, particularly in his dialogue: "This ends when one of us dies, and I've never died before".
 However, Blumenfeld said that the program is better when characters describe their feelings in "short bursts", and criticized Rick's speech to Jaguar as something the show would earlier have "mercilessly mocked".

 The therapy storyline also garnered praise, with Russell calling it perhaps the "strongest B-plot" of the season.
 Handlen praised the jokes involving Dr. Wong working with coprophagia addicts.
 Blumenfeld approved of the "strong emotional punch" of the ending and Matar enjoyed the slow pace of the ending scenes, as "a nice breather after all the madcap nonsense that came before".
 Schedeen praised Sarandon for making "a strong impression as the surprisingly perceptive Dr. Wong".
 Greene said that a "certain thread of magic" is removed from separating Rick from Morty, but that the episode's "genre riffing and intense commitment to detail nearly make up for it".